Free-energy perturbation: Application

 FEP calculations have been used for studying host–guest binding energetics, pKa predictions, solvent effects on reactions, and enzymatic reactions.
 Other applications are the virtual screening of ligands in drug discovery, in silico mutagenesis studies and antibody affinity maturation.
 For the study of reactions it is often necessary to involve a quantum-mechanical (QM) representation of the reaction center because the molecular mechanics (MM) force fields used for FEP simulations cannot handle breaking bonds.
 A hybrid method that has the advantages of both QM and MM calculations is called QM/MM.

 Umbrella sampling is another free-energy calculation technique that is typically used for calculating the free-energy change associated with a change in "position" coordinates as opposed to "chemical" coordinates, although umbrella sampling can also be used for a chemical transformation when the "chemical" coordinate is treated as a dynamic variable (as in the case of the Lambda dynamics approach of Kong and Brooks).

 An alternative to free-energy perturbation for computing potentials of mean force in chemical space is thermodynamic integration.
 Another alternative, which is probably more efficient, is the Bennett acceptance ratio method.
 Adaptations to FEP exist which attempt to apportion free-energy changes to subsections of the chemical structure.

+Thermodynamic Cycle

+Example of using a thermodynamic path to find which molecule has a stronger binding affinity.